MiljanSjekloca01/angular-recipes-project/README.md

 4. Observables, Subject, BehaviourSubject
 5. Directives and Pipes
 6. Forms ( TD Forms and reactive Forms )
-7. Http requests to Firebase and authentication
+7. Http requests to Firebase and Authentication